-(a) Approximately planar arrival with rays showing important propagation 1.1 paths for passive imaging. (b) Idealized traces from a transmission wavefield. -(c) Shot-gather (reflection wavefield) synthesized using trace r1 as the source.

-2.1 Representative transmission wavefields (a,b) from impulsive subsurface sources through a three layer velocity model with two synclines (c).
+1.1 (a) Approximately planar arrival with rays showing important propagation paths for passive imaging. (b) Idealized traces from a transmission wavefield. (c) Shot-gather (reflection wavefield) synthesized using trace r1 as the source.
+3 2.1 Representative transmission wavefields (a,b) from impulsive subsurface sources through a three layer velocity model with two synclines (c).
 All surface-related and internal multiples are included.
 Asterisks show subsurface source locations.
 12 2.2 Two active reflection seismic shot gathers.
 These same shot locations, out of the total volume, are used in the forthcoming figures showing synthesized gathers.
-Events in the right panel dipping down toward the center of the frames 2.3 are reflections from the edges of the model domain 13 2.3 tions from 225 sources across the bottom of the model 15 2.4 Two correlated shot gathers from the volume generated with a single source below the left edge of the model 16 2.5 Synthesized shot gathers produced by correlating the sum of transmission wavefields due to sources beneath the left edge and middle of the model.
-Compare artifacts within the ovals to the more correctly processed result in Figure 2.6 18
+Events in the right panel dipping down toward the center of the frames are reflections from the edges of the model domain 13 2.3 Two correlated shot gathers from the volume generated by summing correlations from 225 sources across the bottom of the model.
+The "virtual shot" axis is built by correlating every trace in the data wavefield with all of the other traces.
+15 2.4 Two correlated shot gathers from the volume generated with a single source below the left edge of the model 16 2.5 Synthesized shot gathers produced by correlating the sum of transmission wavefields due to sources beneath the left edge and middle of the model.
+Compare artifacts within the ovals to the more correctly processed result in Figure 2.6 19